 Navigating this environment can be stressful without proper analytical, organizational, and creative skills.

-According to the U.S Bureau of Labor Statistics, as of 2020, there were 10.2 million STEM workers in the country.
+According to the US National Center for Science and Engineering Statistics, between 2011 and 2021, the STEM workforce grew by 5.9 million, from 29.0 million to 34.9 million, representing a 20% increase.
 Today’s industry raises new questions regarding how to stand out from other candidates and land the right job.

 Here are three musts when applying for ML jobs:

 A compelling portfolio for an ML engineer should include a variety of projects that showcase both your technical skills and your ability to solve complex problems.